There are at most finitely many singular moduli that are S-units: Modular functions and their special values

-\begin{proposition} Let~$f$ be a nonconstant modular function defined over~$\Qalg$ and let~$\alpha$ in~$\Qalg$ be an omitted value of~$f$.
-Then, $\alpha$ is well approximated in~$\C$ by the singular moduli of~$f$.
-Moreover, for every prime number~$p$ there is ${r > 0}$ such that~$\bfD_p(\alpha, r)$ contains no singular modulus of~$f$.
-In particular, $\alpha$ is badly approximable in~$\Cp$ by the singular moduli of~$f$. \end{proposition}
+\begin{proposition} For every nonconstant modular function~$f$ defined over~$\Qalg$, the following properties hold. \begin{enumerate} \item Every cuspidal value of~$f$ is well approximated in~$\C$ by the singular moduli of~$f$.
+In particular, every omitted value of~$f$ is well approximated in~$\C$ by the singular moduli of~$f$. \item Let~$p$ be a prime number and let~$\alpha$ be an omitted value of~$f$.
+Then, there is ${r > 0}$ such that~$\bfD_p(\alpha, r)$ contains no singular modulus of~$f$.
+In particular, $\alpha$ is badly approximable in~$\Cp$ by the singular moduli of~$f$. \end{enumerate} \end{proposition}

 The proof of this proposition is after the following lemma.